 Summary

-- CARTITUDE-1 (MMY2001) was a phase 1b/2 study evaluating the safety and efficacy of CARVYKTI in patients with relapsed/refractory multiple myeloma (RRMM) who had previously received a proteasome inhibitor (PI), an immunomodulatory agent, and an antiCD38 antibody.1,2
+- CARTITUDE-1 is a phase 1b/2, open label, multicenter study of CARVYKTI in patients with relapsed or refractory multiple myeloma (RRMM) after ≥3 prior lines of therapy (LOTs) including a proteasome inhibitor (PI), an immunomodulatory drug, and an anti-CD38 monoclonal antibody (mAb).1,2

 - Cytokine release syndrome (CRS) has been reported as an adverse event in the CARTITUDE-1 study.
 Per study protocol, CRS was managed with tocilizumab or tocilizumab plus steroids; patients not responding to these treatments could be given other anticytokine therapy (eg, anakinra) at the discretion of the investigator.3